-It is the policy of North Huddersfield Learning Community to request a Fixed Penalty Notice for every pupil taking a 'Leave of Absence' of 5 consecutive days or more.
+It is the policy of North Huddersfield Learning Community to request a Fixed Penalty Notice for every pupil taking a Leave of Absence in term time of 5 consecutive days or more.

-If parents/carers take their child out of school during term time, and this has not been authorised by the Head teacher, they may be fined £60.00 if paid within 21 days.
-The fine will rise to £120.00 if the £60 is not paid within 21 days, this then must be paid in full within 28 days.
-If it is not paid within 28 days then the matter will be referred to the Magistrate's Court where the maximum penalty for an offence is £1000.All penalties are issued to both parents for each child taking an unauthorised 'Leave of Absence'.
+If parents/carers take their child(ren) out of school during term time, and this has not been authorised by the Head Teacher, they may be fined £60.00 if paid within 21 days, rising to £120.00 if paid within 28 days.
+Failure to pay the Fixed Penalty Notice could result in the matter being referred to the Magistrates Court where the maximum penalty for an offence is £1000.
+All penalties are issued to both parents for each child taking an unauthorised 'Leave of Absence'.

-Parents/carers who also choose to repeatedly take their children on unauthorised Leave of Absence (3 or more occasions in their time as a student at School) may be directly prosecuted under Section 444 of the Education Act 1996.
-If found guilty, you will have a criminal record and may face a fine of up to £1000.
+Parents/carers who also choose to repeatedly take their children on unauthorised Leave of Absence (3 or more occasions in their time as a student at school) may be directly prosecuted under Section 444 of the Education Act 1996.
+If found guilty, they may be fined up to £1000 and receive a criminal record.